How Much should my car down payment be?

 Table of Contents

-- How much money should I put down on a car?
+- How much should your down payment be on a car?

-- Do you have to put money down when buying a car?
+- Do you have to have a down payment when buying a car?

 - Benefits of a large down payment